Taylor Walls Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.99 team ERA that ranks 11th among all MLB pitching staffs.
+- The Rangers have a 3.97 team ERA that ranks 11th among all league pitching staffs.

-- In his last appearance on Sunday, July 9, the right-hander tossed 5 2/3 innings against the Washington Nationals, giving up four earned runs while surrendering seven hits.
+- The right-hander's last time out came on Thursday, July 6 against the Boston Red Sox, when he tossed 5 1/3 innings, surrendering four earned runs while giving up five hits.

-- The 28-year-old has amassed an ERA of 2.93, with 5.8 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.